Languages

 Transit Visa

 The Transit Visa is issued to applicants who wish to enter Malaysia on transit to other countries.
-Transit visa can be issued upon arrival for a stay of maximum of 120 hours (extension not possible) if:
+Transit visa can be issued upon arrival for a stay of maximum of 120 hours (extension not possible).

 Travellers on transit without leaving the airport precints and who continue their journey to the next destination with the same flight do not require a transit visa.